 “Just watch what ‘Gator does and follow his lead.
 It has to be spontaneous.”

-As the Christmas Break approached, I brought my guitar and practice amp to play carols and seasonal songs.
-The horse outfit had arrived, We added sleigh bells.
-Every time “Gator and Noah pranced on stage, I played ‘Jingle Bell Rock,’
+As the Christmas Break approaches, I bring my guitar and practice amp to play carols and seasonal songs.
+The horse outfit arrives.
+We add sleigh bells to the costume.
+Every time “Gator and Noah prance on stage, I play ‘Jingle Bell Rock,’

-When Bunny was going offstage, I played ‘Winter Wonderland.’
+When Bunny is offstage, I play ‘Winter Wonderland.’

-Mrs. McCarthy liked this musical addition so much that she asked for volunteers from the non-role-playing students to be the chorus.
-She worked with those who passed her ’can you carry a tune’ standard.
-We also planned to do ‘Silent Night’ for the Santa and chimney scene as they all go to bed.
+Mrs. McCarthy likes this musical addition so much that she asks for volunteers from the non-role-playing students to be the chorus.
+She works with those who pass her ’can you carry a tune’ standard.
+We also plan to do ‘Silent Night’ for the Santa and chimney scene as they all go to bed.
 We chose ‘Little Town of Bethlehem’ for the finale when the star is placed on the top of the tree.

-“I hope you’re happy,” Mrs. McCarthy complained.
+“I hope you’re happy,” Mrs. McCarthy complains.
 “You turned a simple TV episode into a Broadway Christmas musical.”